splion-360/Sim-to-real-transfer-of-RL-Policies-for-Tennis-Wheelchair-Robot/README.md

 ## Overview
 <p>
-We currently provide support for four environments and the instructions to execute them are organized as follows:
+We currently provide support for the following environments and the instructions to execute them are organized as:

 - [Navigation Task](#1-navigation-task)
 - [Reach Task](#2-reach-task)

+Check out the [report](.papers/reports.pdf) for more information.
 </p>